lsst-dm/dm_dev_guide/team/onboarding.rst

 LSST account
 ============

-Your manager will request an LSST single sign-on account for you.
+Your manager — or T/CAM, in LSST jargon — will request a single sign-on account for you.
 This gives you access to:

 - The internal project website, including travel requests: http://project.lsst.org